Julia-Tempering/Pigeons.jl/docs/src/correctness.md

 ## Correctness checks of MCMC kernels

 Pigeons offers a tool, the Exact Invariance Test (EIT), to help validating correctness of MCMC kernels.
-EIT tests the null hypothesis that the provided explorer is invariant with respect to the target distribution.
+It formulates an hypothesis test where the null hypothesis is that the provided [`explorer`](@ref) kernel is invariant with respect to the target distribution.
 For details, see
 [Bouchard-Côté, 2022, Section 10.5](https://www.jstatsoft.org/article/view/v103i11) or [this tutorial](https://ubc-stat-ml.github.io/web447/w12_mcmc2/topic08_debug.html).